Greenville, North Carolina Flea Treatment | Flea Extermination

 How Long Can A Flea Live?

 A flea can live a year and a half under ideal conditions.
 These include a good host for feed, temperature, and humidity.
 Generally, an adult flea will live 2 to 4 months.
 Without a host for food, a flea might die in just a few days.

 In any flea infestation, there are four stages of the flea live cycle present: The egg, larva, cocoon, and adult.
 While the adult is the most visible stage of flea development, it accounts for only 1% of a flea infestation.

 Adult female fleas feed then lay their eggs on a host, up to 50 eggs a day.
 Their eggs make up 34% of the typical flea infestation.
 Flea eggs fall off the host into the carpet where they hatch into worm-like larvae after 10 days.
 Larvae make up the majority of a flea population, as much as 57%.
 After feeding for 5 – 11 days, they begin to produce a silk-like cocoon and enter the pupil stage.
 New flea adults usually emerge from the pupal stage in 8 days.

 Building a flea control trap

 Building a flea monitoring trap is easy, place a bowl of water beneath a plugin night light.
 Fleas are attracted to the light and will jump into the bowl of water.
 Once in the bowl, they will be unable to get out.
-By using this method you will be able to test and monitor if you have a flea infestation.
+By using this method you will be able to test and monitor your rooms for future flea infestations.